D12922007/NTU_ADL_Team11_Final/README.md

 .
 Since we used the freeze VQGAN Mode in a portion of our model for super resolution image generation,  we provide our pre trained modle on these task.

-Download the VQGAN modlel weight from this link [], and put the unzip VQGAN in ./assets.
+Download the VQGAN modlel weight and the reference statistics for FID from this link [], and put the unzip VQGAN model in ./assets and FID statistics .npz file in assets/fid_stats.

 ImageNet:
 ImageNet resize to 256x256: python3 extract_imagenet_feature.py /imagenet/path/on/local